https://vcc.live/wp-content/uploads/2023/02/fcr-hero-image.png https://vcc.live/wp-content/uploads/2023/02/kpi-hero-default-mobile-1.jpg

 Improving After Call Work KPI: The ultimate checklist

 Knowing the industry benchmarks, you may now realize that average times needed to finalize each call are highly inadequate.
-If this is the case, it’s time to address this issue as soon as possible because, like we mentioned earlier, high wrap-up time is a costly situation that may hinder customer satisfaction and simply cost money.
+If that’s the case, address the issue quickly.
+High wrap-up time lowers satisfaction and increases costs.

 Here is a handy checklist to go through in order to address high ACW metric in call centers: